 Cargo and freight

-Cargo can be delivered to the Supply Services Group either at the Kingston Warehouse or the Cargo Centre at Macquarie Wharf.
-The most important factor in getting your cargo south is meeting the cargo required by date (CRBD).
-This date is set prior to voyage and flight departures to give SSG staff the necessary time to pack and manifest the cargo correctly and to apply for customs approval to load the cargo onto the ship or aircraft.
-This approval must be given before loading can commence.
+Cargo required-by dates are set prior to voyage and flight departures to provide the necessary time to consolidate, pack and manifest cargo correctly and to apply for customs approval to load the cargo onto the ship or aircraft.
+This approval must be given to the Australian Antarctic Division before loading can commence.

-Details of intended cargo should be entered into the Cargo Management System.
+Details of intended cargo should be entered into the AAD electronic consignment system (external access).

 Cargo coming north (RTA)

-All Return to Australia (RTA) cargo, both work and personal gear, is lodged through the station storesperson.
-As with south-bound goods all RTA cargo is subject to compliance with the Customs Act 1901, and it is vital that everything must be cleared through the Customs Integrated Cargo System (ICS) prior to the goods being released.
-Again details of cargo should be entered into the AAD Cargo Management System.
+All Return to Australia (RTA) cargo, is entered into the AAD electronic consignment system before it is imported.
+As with south-bound goods, all RTA cargo is subject to compliance with the Customs Act 1901, and must be cleared through the Customs Integrated Cargo System (ICS) prior to the goods being released to the Australian Antarctic Division.
+Again details of cargo should be entered into the AAD electronic consignment system (external access).